Asymptotics of $\ell_2$ Regularized Network Embeddings: Experiments

 \subsection{Methods used for comparison}

-For our experiments, we consider 128 dimensional node2vec embeddings learned with either no regularization, or a $\ell_2$ penalty on the embedding vectors with weight $\xi \in \{1, 5\} \times 10^{-\{3, 4, 5, 6, 7, 8\}}$; and with or without the node covariates concatenated.
-We compare these against methods which try and incorporate the network and covariate structure together in a non-linear fashion.
-We consider three methods - a two layer GCN \parencite{kipf_semi-supervised_2017} with 256 dimensional output embeddings trained in an unsupervised fashion through the node2vec loss, a two layer GraphSAGE architecture \parencite{hamilton_inductive_2017} with 256 dimensional output embeddings trained through the node2vec loss, and a single layer 256 dimensional GCN trained using Deep Graph Infomax \parencite{velickovic_deep_2018}.
+For our experiments, we consider 128 dimensional node2vec embeddings learned with either no regularization, or a $\ell_2$ penalty on the embedding vectors with weight $\xi \in \{1, 5\} \times 10^{-\{3, 4, 5, 6, 7, 8\}}$; and with or without the node features concatenated.
+We compare these against methods which incorporate the network and covariate structure together in a non-linear fashion.
+We consider three methods - a two layer GCN \parencite{kipf_semi-supervised_2017} with 256 dimensional output embeddings trained in an unsupervised fashion through the node2vec loss, a two layer GraphSAGE architecture \parencite{hamilton_inductive_2017} with 256 dimensional output embeddings trained through the node2vec loss, and a single layer 256 dimensional GCN trained using Deep Graph Infomax (DGI) \parencite{velickovic_deep_2018}.
+We highlight that the GCN, GraphSAGE and DGI always have access to the nodal features during training.
 All of our experiments used the Stellargraph \parencite{data61_stellargraph_2018} implementations for each method.
-Further details of hyperparameters, training parameters and the implementations are given in Appendix~\ref{sec:app:exps}.
+Further experimental details are given in Appendix~\ref{sec:app:exps}.